TuanYi/LombScargle/README.md

 Introduction:

 This is a toolbox written in Mathematica, providing basic tools to analyse light curve data from surveys.
 Currently supported surveys: Catalina, ASAS-SN, ZTF, and NEOWISE.

 Please feel free to use, modify, and distribute this toolbox.
 Any suggestions to improve the code or bug reports are most welcomed!
+If your research work benefits from this toolbox, please cite the web page of this repository.
+Many thanks!

 Installation:

 In order to run the toolbox, you should have Walfram's Mathematica (version 10 or higher) installed in your computer.
 Then you can simply download the repository and put it anywhere on your computer, open the nootbook, and run it.